vmware-archive/ml-conversational-analytic-tool/README.md

 # ML Conversational Analytic Tool

-The ML Conversational Analytic Tool is a machine learning framework to automatically assess pull request comments and reviews for constructive and inclusive communication.
+The ML Conversational Analytic Tool is a **proof of concept (POC)** machine learning framework to automatically assess pull request comments and reviews for constructive and inclusive communication.

+**This repo contains experimental code for discussion and collaboration and is not ready for production use.**

 ## Motivation